TrackBuilder/trackbuilder.github.io/_posts/2019-08-11-progress-update.md

 ---
+title: "A progress update for the game.
+From the very beginning until 2019-08-11"
+excerpt: "A progress update for the game.
+From the very beginning until 2019-08-11"
+last_modified_at: 2019-08-11T09:12:50-05:00
+toc: true
 layout: post
-title:  "All progress update for the game.
-From the very beginning until 2019-08-11"
 ---

 Sun Aug 11 01:03:55 2019 +0300 : [3hr]Huge art refactor.
 Add new sprite/animation for the player so that it looks like a guy, not some naked dude walking around.
 The animation/animator mapping took a lot of time.
 Add proper art for the rest of thing include: Table (4 types), redraw chopping board, trashbin, ingredient container.
 Also remove the change grid color code calling whenever we press A or place/remove an item.
 The pick/drop stuff still doesn't look right though, so will need to work more on that.
 But tomorrow, I will most probably try to get some gameplay vid/gif and update the website and maybe try to finish the steam page.